Montana State Bobcats football: Retired numbers

 Holland is considered the greatest Bobcat football player in school history.
 The Butte native joined the program in 1956, and starting at center as a true freshman, helped lead Montana State to its first national title when it tied St. Joseph's in the first NAIA championship game 0–0.
 He would earn first team All-America honors in 1957, 1958 and 1959 and is the only MSU player to do so three times.
 As a player, his teams never lost to rival Montana beating the Grizzlies 33–14, 22–13, 20–6, and 40–6, with Holland manning both the center and middle linebacker positions in most of those games.

-Holland returned to MSU as an assistant coach and became the head coach in 1971.
+Holland returned to Montana State as an assistant coach and became the head coach in 1971.
 After a disappointing 2–7–1 first season that included his only loss to Montana as a player or head coach, he went on to finish .500 or better in each of the next six years, and set a school record with 47 wins.
 After a humiliating 30–0 loss to UM in 1971, Holland's teams rattled off wins of 21–3, 33–7, 43–29, 20–3, 21–12, and 24–19 against their rivals.
 The highlight of his coaching career was the 1976 team, which won the NCAA Division II national championship with a 24–13 victory over the Akron Zips.
 In 11 games against Montana as a player and head coach Holland went 10–1 outscoring the Grizzlies 277–142.
 Holland's No. 52 football jersey is one of four retired by Montana State University.

 A running back from 1964 to 1967 nicknamed the Iron Tumbleweed, Don Hass is one of only two players in MSU history to receive first team All-America status twice, and is the only MSU player to be named a first team NCAA All-America twice.
 Hass set the game (298), season (1,460), and career (2,954) rushing records for the Bobcats during his four years.
 His 298 yards in a single game in 1966 against Weber State is still the top single game performance in school history.